TrashBinNp2019/knot/README.md

 # Roadmap

-- Reach and retain 100% coverage
+- Reach and retain 100% coverage on engine code
 - Integrate more well-developed libraries for code quality:
   - ~~Redux~~
   - Prisma